mariovegasz/WordCloud-TheOdyssey/README.md

 The entire text of the book: 'The Odyssey'.

 ## Text mining ⛏️
-* First of all, we eliminate the "stopwords" from the abstract column, discarding irrelevant words to reduce the dimension later, facilitating the training of the model.
+* First of all, we eliminate the "stopwords" from the abstract column, discarding irrelevant words to reduce the dimension later.
-* We convert each word of the abstract to tokens in order to work with them.
-* We eliminate the words that only appear once and the numbers, since when creating clusters they do not give us anything.
 * We create the object again adding the mask

 ## Preview 🖼️